On the convergence of mirror descent beyond stochastic convex programming: Problem setup and basic definitions

-\begin{remark} \eqref{eq:VC} can be interpreted in two ways.
-First, as stated, it is a non-random condition for $\obj$, so it applies equally well to \emph{deterministic} optimization problems (with or without noisy gradient observations).
+We should also note that, as stated, \eqref{eq:VC} is a non-random requirement for $\obj$ so it applies equally well to \emph{deterministic} optimization problems.
 Alternatively, by the dominated convergence theorem, \eqref{eq:VC} can be written equivalently as

-In this form, it can be interpreted as saying that $\sobj$ is variationally coherent ``on average'', without any individual realization thereof satisfying \eqref{eq:VC}.
-Both interpretations will come in handy later on. \end{remark}
+so it can be interpreted as saying that $\sobj$ is variationally coherent ``on average'', without any individual realization thereof satisfying \eqref{eq:VC}.
+Both interpretations will come in handy later on.

-\begin{remark} Importantly, \eqref{eq:VC} does not have to be stated in terms of the solution set of \eqref{eq:opt}.
-Indeed, assume that $\region$ is a nonempty subset of $\feas$ such that